ssubbaiah/Get_And_Cleanse_Data_Week3/README.md

 #H2
 Contents of the repository
 README.md - This file <br>
-CodeBook.md - Describes data and transformations
+CodeBook.md - Describes data and transformations <bd>
-run_analysis.R - R Program that performns analysis/transformations as specified in the project averages_data.txt - output of run_analysis.R
+run_analysis.R - R Program that performns analysis/transformations as specified in the project <br>
+averages_data.txt - output of run_analysis.R <br>